 A few days later I drove on the M5 out past Liverpool.
 This is 100 km/h mostly but some 110 km/h and I was able to sit on the maximum the whole way.
 As this road is quite flat, the transmission stayed in 6th for virtually the whole way.
 Fantastic.
 Again, the fuel economy appeared for this part to be much better than other similar bits we have driven before.

 On the trip to the Victorian High Country over Australia Day 2018, it was used for both low speeds when off road and for high speeds on the highways.
 It worked perfectly.
-I will update this page further as we get more experience with it, including a trip towing our boat from Sydney Jervis Bay in early February 2108.
+On a trip towing our boat from Sydney Jervis Bay in early February 2018 it also seemed to make everything work much better.
+The transmission temperatures also stayed fairly constant.
+I will update this page further as we get more experience with it.

 Camping Gear - Tent

-We used to use a touring tent (the pyramid type C.O.I.
-Leisure Lightning) but we purchased a ShippShape roof top tent in December 2006.
-This was after many trips since 1997 with friends who had one and after a trip to Western NSW where we used a borrowed one.
+In December 2006 we purchased a ShippShape roof top tent after many trips since 1997 with friends who had one and after a trip to Western NSW where we used a borrowed one.
 The one we purchased was second hand from ShippShape.
 It is an old tent but with brand new base, mattress and frame and almost new cover.
 It is the top of the range model with all side curtains.

 |Our Sahara and ShippShape at Beveridge Station in Buckland Valley||A rear shot showing the Sahara's drawer system|